 Choosing to tether your life to another person – someone who is not us, not even blood-related – and to take a genuine interest in what they think and feel is the ultimate gesture of love.

-There never will be someone out there who believes and wants all the same things we do, who reads all the same books and loves the same pet topics and laughs and cries at all the same things.
-We can choose to see this as a minus, or dedicate the rest of our lives to loving the mystery and the otherness, and coming to understand each other better in whatever small ways we can.
+There never will be someone out there who believes and wants all the same things we do, who reads all the same books and loves the same pet topics, and laughs and cries at all the same things.
+We can choose to see this as a minus or dedicate the rest of our lives to loving the mystery and the otherness and the ongoing adventure of understanding each other in new small ways.

 To exist is to be lonely in some way; how much more bearable is life if two people can love each other for their loneliness and not despite it?